Last updated February 2020

 - those paying for the products or services we provide to you, including other insurers, public-sector commissioners and embassies.

-We process two categories of personal information about you and (where this applies) your dependants:
+For all our services, we process the following categories of personal information about you and (where this applies) your dependants:

-- special categories of information (for example, health information, information about your race, ethnic origin and religion that allows us to tailor your care, and information about crime in connection with checks against fraud or anti-money-laundering registers).
+- special categories of information (for example, health information, information about your race, ethnic origin and religion that allows us to tailor your care); and

-For more information about these categories of information, please see below.
+For more information about these categories of information, see below.

 Standard personal information includes: